|DATE:||October 30, 2000|

 This section amends section 5(g)(2) of the Food Stamp Act of 1977 (FSA) to allow state agencies the option to use their TANF vehicle allowance rules rather than the fair market value vehicle rules used in the Food Stamp Program where doing so will result in a lower attribution of resources to food stamp households.
 Vehicles that are excluded in their entirety under section 5(g)(2)(C) of the FSA would continue to be excluded before applying the TANF option.
 The new vehicle provision is effective July 1, 2001, but does not apply to certification periods beginning before this date.
 States may, therefore, implement this change through certifications and recertifications occurring anytime on or after July 1, 2001.

 Until final regulations are published, states have flexibility in determining how these provisions should be implemented.
-It may be helpful to review the floor statements made October 11 and 18, 2000, by Representative Charles W. Stenholm, and Senator Tom Harkin, respectively, concerning the conference report on the bill which was signed into law as Public Law 106-387.
-These statements can be found on page H9691 of the October 11, and pages S10682 and S10683 of the October 18, 2000, Congressional Record.
+It may be helpful to review the floor statements made October 11 and 18, 2000, by Representative Charles W. Stenholm, and Senator Tom Harkin, respectively, concerning the conference report on the bill which was signed into law as PL 106-387.
+These statements can be found on page H9691 of the October 11, and pages S10682 and S10683 of the Oct.
+18, 2000, Congressional Record.
 (Copies of the transcripts have been enclosed for your convenience).
 We would like to emphasize these points for your information: